 A full week of summer camp offers all Scouts the opportunity to experience the finest in long-term Scout camping.
 At Tuckahoe, Scouts will enjoy an outstanding Scouting environment and will develop leadership and outdoor skills, as well as achieving advancement and having fun with other Scouts.
-A carefully-selected, well-qualified and dedicated camp staff is available to help the leadership of all troops to carry out a super camping experience.
-Our goal is to balance the right amount of fun, training and adventure.
+A carefully-selected, well-qualified, and dedicated camp staff is available to help the leadership of all troops to carry out a superb camping experience.
+Our goal is to balance the right amount of fun, training, and adventure.

-At Tuckahoe, Scouts experience a diverse “traditional” summer camp program, combined with exciting facilities such as Project COPE, a crystal-clear swimming pool and an air-conditioned dining hall capable of comfortably seating more than 500 campers at a sitting.
-At Tuckahoe, excellent facilities combine with carefully-selected and enthusiastic camp staff members to create an outstanding summer camp adventure for Scout troops who choose Tuckahoe for their summer camp experience.
+At Tuckahoe, Scouts experience a diverse “traditional” summer camp program, combined with exciting facilities such as our climbing wall, crystal-clear swimming pool, and air-conditioned dining hall capable of comfortably seating more than 500 campers at a sitting.
+At Tuckahoe, excellent facilities combine with carefully-selected and enthusiastic camp staff members to create an outstanding summer camp adventure for units who choose Tuckahoe for their summer camp experience.